convenience-tinashe-chibatamoto/Python-Mega-CheatSheet-Practice/README.md

 <ol><li>The my_list variable is a mutable list, and we can modify its elements and add new elements to it.</li>
 <li>The my_tuple variable is an immutable tuple, and we cannot modify its elements directly.
 However, we can create a new tuple by concatenating the existing one.</li>
 </ol>
-In general, you should use lists when you need to store a collection of items that may need to be modified, and use tuples when you need to represent a fixed set of values that should not be changed.
+In general, you should use lists when you need to store a collection of items that may need to be modified, and use tuples when you need to represent a fixed set of values that should not be changed.<br>

 6. Explain the difference between == and is operators in Python.
 Ans: